GarvitKumar854/Sigma-Web-Development/03_Headings_Paragraphs_Links/README.md

-# Headings, Paragraphs & Links
+# Headings, Paragraphs & Links in HTML

 ## Headings
 A **heading** in HTML defines the titles or subtitles of a webpage.
 It helps structure content and improves readability.